pmean/build-website/text/05/MetaanalysisArticles.md

     [\[PDF\]](http://www.biomedcentral.com/content/pdf/1741-7015-1-2.pdf)

-The first relates how meta-analysis supports some, but not all of Hill\'s criteria for causation.
+The first relates how meta-analysis supports some, but not all of Hill's criteria for causation.
 The second compared systematic reviews with narrative reviews.
 Systematic reviews were cited more often (26 times on average versus 8) and included twice as many citations.